UltraCart/rest_api_v2_sdk_javascript/docs/ItemApi.md

 var apiInstance = new UltraCartRestApiV2.ItemApi();

-var merchantItemOid = 56; // Integer | The item oid to retrieve.
+var merchantItemOid = 56; // Number | The item oid to retrieve.

 var opts = {
   'expand': "expand_example", // String | The object expansion to perform on the result.
 See documentation for examples